ThomasSoram/CODTECH-TASK2/README.md

 # Acknowledgements
  - Selenium
  - OrangeHRM.
-#Feel free to contribute or raise issues if you encounter any problems!#
+-Feel free to contribute or raise issues if you encounter any problems!-